Integrate Active Directory using Directory Utility on Mac

 When macOS is fully integrated with Active Directory, users:

-Are subject to the organization’s domain password policies
+Are subject to the organisation’s domain password policies

-Use the same credentials to authenticate and gain authorization to secured resources
+Use the same credentials to authenticate and gain authorisation to secured resources

 Are issued user and machine certificate identities from an Active Directory Certificate Services server